Strippit CNC Punch Machine

 This was Usually a Bucket of Hydraulic Fluid that most Shops have laying around.

-He would then Dump this Hydraulic Fluid In the Lube Tank, instead of the Correct
+He would then Dump this Hydraulic Fluid In Lube Tank, instead of the Correct

 Mobil DTE "Heavy" ISO 100 Weight Lubrication Oil and go Back to Running Machine.